acabanela/entrepreneurship-sp24-group3/README.md

 ## Main Functions

 - Static Photo Analysis: Upload a static photo to receive detected emotion/facial expression feedback.
-- Real-time Video Analysis: Utilize your webcam for live streaming video analysis and immediate feedback on detected emotions/facial expressions.
+- Real-time Video Analysis/ Face Explorer: Utilize your webcam for live-streaming video analysis and immediate feedback on detected emotions/facial expressions.
+- Learning Center: A description of all the emotions.
+- Scenario Explorer: Answering the question based on emotion for each scenario.

 ## Features